Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

-\begin{observation} SDE is a special case of GFlowNets, in the sense that GFlowNet states take the time-augmented form $s=(\x_t, t)$ for some $t$, the SDE models the forward policy of GFlowNets (\ie, how states should move forward) while the reverse time SDE models the backward policy of GFlowNets (\ie, how states should move backward).
-In this case, a trajectory is in the form of $\{\x_t\}_{t=0}^1$. \end{observation}
+\begin{observation} ScoreSDE is a special case of GFlowNets, in the sense that GFlowNet states take the time-augmented form $\s_t=(\x_t, t)$ for some $t\in [0,1]$, the SDE in \Eqref{eq:sde} models the forward policy of GFlowNets (\ie, how states should move forward) while the reverse time SDE in \Eqref{eq:reverse_sde} models the backward policy of GFlowNets (\ie, how states should move backward).
+In this case, a trajectory $\{\s_t\}_{t=0}^1$ is also in the form of $\{\x_t\}_{t=0}^1$. \end{observation}

-Note that we cannot directly treat any $\x_t$ to be GFlowNet state, because theory of GFlowNets requires the graph of all latent states is a DAG (\ie, cannot possess circles).
-This state augmenting operation also induces that in SDE case, the latent state graph of GFlowNets could not be arbitrary DAG, since any $(\x, t) \to (\x', t')$ with $t \ge t'$ is forbidden.
-Without loss of generality, we assume $\x_t$ state already contain time stamp in itself in the following context\footnote{This is equivalent to define $\tilde\x_t = (\x_t, t)$ and conduct discussion with $\tilde\x_t$ instead.}.
+Note that we cannot directly treat $\x_t$ to be a GFlowNet state, as the theory of GFlowNets requires the graph of all latent states to be a DAG (\ie, one cannot return to an already visited state).
+This state augmenting operation~\citep{Bengio2021GFlowNetF} induces the required DAGness, including in the SDE case.
+This follows because any $(\x, t) \to (\x', t')$ transition with $t \ge t'$ is forbidden.
+Without loss of generality, we assume that the notation $\x_t$ as a GFlowNet state already contains the time stamp itself in the context below\footnote{This is equivalent to defining $\tilde\x_t = (\x_t, t)$ and conduct discussion with $\tilde\x_t$ instead.}.

-We next point out an analogy between stochastic processes property and GFlowNet property:
+We now point out an analogy between a stochastic processes property and a GFlowNet property: